Board of Governors

 District 9

-Fellow in the American College of Trial Lawyers and the International Society of Barristers.
-Appointed by federal judges to leadership positions in precedent-setting Multi-District Litigation (MDL) matters nationwide.
-Lead or co-lead trial counsel in numerous pharmaceutical drug and medical device MDL bellwether trials and other high-stake matters resulting in multi-million-dollar verdicts for clients.
+Tom Cartmell is a fellow in the American College of Trial Lawyers and the International Society of Barristers.
+He was appointed by federal judges to leadership positions in precedent-setting Multi-District Litigation (MDL) matters nationwide.
+He lead or co-lead trial counsel in numerous pharmaceutical drug and medical device MDL bellwether trials and other high-stake matters resulting in multi-million-dollar verdicts for clients.

 Molly Daniels, L’ 85 (2027)